Nylle/javaseq/README.md

 #### toList()
 - Returns a List with all items in this seq. **Caution:** The seq will be fully realized.
 If this seq is infinite, it will run infinitely or until system resources are exhausted.

+#### str()
+- Returns an empty string if the seq is empty.
+- Returns the concatenation of x.toString() of all items x in this seq. **Caution:** The seq will be fully realized.
+If this seq is infinite, it will run infinitely or until system resources are exhausted.

 ### Interoperability